-Deadline to submit expressions of interest: TBA
+Deadline to submit expressions of interest: Friday, September 29, 2023

 Accelerate Your Workplace Mental Health Strategy

 The Ontario Centre for Learning, Research and Innovation in Long-Term Care (CLRI) at the Schlegel-UW Research Institute for Aging (RIA) invites leaders in long-term care to take your workplace mental health strategy to the next level.

-The Ontario CLRI is developing a new program that will build capacity within Ontario’s LTC sector to adopt the National Standard of Canada for Psychological Health and Safety in the Workplace (CSA Group, 2013).
+The Workplace Mental Health in LTC program provides free training and coaching support to help Ontario LTC homes develop an implementation plan to adopt the National Standard of Canada for Psychological Health and Safety in the Workplace (CSA Group, 2013).
 The National Standard is sponsored by the Mental Health Commission of Canada and provides a systematic framework for leaders in LTC to create and sustain organizational policies, processes and programs that enhance employee mental health and prevent psychological harm.

 The Ontario CLRI’s Workplace Mental Health in LTC program is open to any provincially recognized LTC home or LTC management organization in Ontario.